Zamość County

 Zamość County (powiat zamojski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the city of Zamość, although the city is not part of the county (it constitutes a separate city county).
 The county contains three towns: Szczebrzeszyn, which lies 21 km west of Zamość, Zwierzyniec, which lies 24 km south-west of Zamość, and Krasnobród, 22 km south of Zamość.

 The county covers an area of 1872.27 km2.
 As of 2019, its total population is 107,441, including a population of 4,991 in Szczebrzeszyn, 3,175 in Zwierzyniec, 3,091 in Krasnobród, and a rural population of 96,184.

 Neighbouring counties

-Apart from the city of Zamość, Zamość County is also bordered by Krasnystaw County and Chełm County to the north, Hrubieszów County to the east, Tomaszów Lubelski County to the south, and Biłgoraj County to the west.
+Apart from the city of Zamość, Zamość County is also bordered by Krasnystaw County and Chełm County to the north, Hrubieszów County to the east, Tomaszów County to the south, and Biłgoraj County to the west.